ESCOMP/CISM-wrapper/doc/source/running-and-modifying.rst

 - ``source_glc``, which contains much of the logic for driving CISM via CESM

-- ``drivers``, which contains the code for coupling with CESM via the MCT coupling framework
+- ``drivers``, which contains the code for coupling with CESM via both the NUOPC and MCT coupling frameworks

 - ``bld``, which mainly consists of code and xml files needed to create the namelist and configuration files.
 Note that the actual build of the model is handled by files in